navipartner/docs/content/en/docs/retail/pos_processes/how-to/custom_configurations_item_addons/index.md

 ---
-title: "Custom configurations for item add-ons"
+title: "Apply custom configurations for item add-ons"
 description: "Any custom configuration on item add-ons should be done immediately after the common creation steps.
 Refer to the examples for more details."
 lead: ""
 date: 2023-08-18T11:15:13+02:00